No-Arbitrage Pricing for Dividend-Paying Securities in Discrete-Time Markets with Transaction Costs: Introduction

-The fundamental difference between no-arbitrage pricing theory for dividend-paying securities and non-dividend paying securities is that transaction costs due to trading in non-dividend paying securities may not proportional to the number of units of securities purchased or sold.
-For instance, transaction costs associated with interest rate swap contracts and credit default swap contracts \emph{accrue} over time by merely holding the security---for a non-dividend paying security transaction costs are only charged whenever the security is bought or sold.
+The fundamental difference between no-arbitrage pricing theory for dividend-paying securities and non-dividend paying securities is that transaction costs associated with trading dividend-paying securities is that transaction costs associated with trading dividend-paying securities may not be proportional to the number of units of securities purchased or sold.
+Transaction costs associated with dividend-paying securities may \emph{accrue} over time by merely holding the security---for a non-dividend paying security transaction costs are only charged whenever the security is bought or sold.
 Our consideration of transaction costs on dividends distinguishes this study.

-The contribution of this paper is summarized as follows: \begin{itemize} \item We define and study the value process and the self-financing condition under transaction costs for discrete-time markets with dividend-paying securities (Section~\ref{section:ValueSF}). \item We define and investigate \textbf{NA} and \textbf{EF} in our context (Section~\ref{section:Arbitrage}). \item We prove a key closedness property of the set of values that can be superhedged at zero cost (Section~\ref{subsection:Closedness}). \item Using classic separation arguments, we prove a version of the FFTAP that is relevant to our set-up.
+The contribution of this paper is summarized as follows: \begin{itemize} \item We define and study the value process and the self-financing condition under transaction costs for discrete-time markets with dividend-paying securities (Section~\ref{section:ValueSF}). \item We define and investigate \textbf{NA} and \textbf{EF} in our context (Section~\ref{section:Arbitrage}). \item We prove a key closedness property of the set of claims that can be superhedged at zero cost (Section~\ref{subsection:Closedness}). \item Using classic separation arguments, we prove a version of the FFTAP that is relevant to our set-up.
 Specifically, we prove that \textbf{NA} under \textbf{EF} is satisfied if and only if there exists a risk-neutral measure (Section~\ref{subsection:FFTAP}). \item We introduce an appropriate notion of consistent pricing systems in our set-up, and we study the relationship between them and \textbf{NA} under \textbf{EF} (Section~\ref{section:CPS}).
-We demonstrate that, if there are no transaction costs on the dividends paid by securities, \textbf{NA} under \textbf{EF} is equivalent to the existence of a consistent pricing system (Section~\ref{subsection:CPSNoT}). \item We derive a dual representation for the superhedging ask and subhedging bid price processes for a derivative contract (Section~\ref{section:SuperHedging}). \end{itemize}
+We demonstrate that, if there are no transaction costs on the dividends paid by securities, \textbf{NA} under \textbf{EF} is equivalent to the existence of a consistent pricing system (Section~\ref{subsection:CPSNoT}). \item We derive a dual representation for the superhedging ask and subhedging bid price processes for a contingent claim (Section~\ref{section:SuperHedging}). \end{itemize}